-Committees: Member of the Brand, Values and Conduct Committee.
+Committees: Member of Brand, Values and Conduct Committee.

-8. To re-elect Dr Louis Cheung, a non-executive director.
+6. To re-elect Dr Louis Cheung, a non-executive director.

-Experience: Louis has broad financial services and investor relations credentials, particularly in a Greater China context.
-Louis was a global partner of McKinsey & Company and a leader in its Asia Pacific financial institutions practice prior to joining Ping An Insurance Group in 2000.
+Experience: Louis has a wide breadth of knowledge and experience of financial services, particularly in a Greater China context.

+Career: Louis was a global partner of McKinsey & Company and a leader in its Asia Pacific financial institutions practice prior to joining Ping An Insurance Group in 2000.
 Louis worked in several senior roles at Ping An, including chief financial officer, before becoming group president in 2003 and executive director from 2006 to 2011.
-Louis is currently the managing partner of Boyu Capital Advisory Co, a China-focused private equity investment firm, independent non-executive director of Fubon Financial Holding Company and a Fellow and council member of the Hong Kong Management Association.
-Louis holds a BA and PhD in Engineering from Corpus Christi College, Cambridge and was a post-doctoral research fellow at Cambridge.
-Age 52 at the date of the AGM.
+Louis holds a BA and a PhD in Engineering from Corpus Christi College, Cambridge and was a post-doctoral research fellow at Cambridge.
+Age 53 at the date of the AGM.